Onboarding New Hires Remotely

 Here, click the "+ Insert" button to add your content.

-You also have the option to rearrange the content within your Module to fit your training needs.
-Simply select the slide or slides you wish to move, and then drag and drop them to your desired location within the training.
-The position of the survey, intro side and recap slide cannot be changed.
+You also can rearrange the content within your Module to fit your training needs.
+Select the slide or slides you wish to move and drag and drop them to your desired location within the training.
+The position of the survey, intro side, and recap slide cannot be changed.
 If you want to mix other file types within a quiz, you will drag and drop the other slides into the quiz slides.
 Selecting a slide in the quiz will move the entire quiz.

 The Files section is also where you can record audio on your slides.
 Audio can be added to the Intro and Recap slides, PowerPoint, PDF, and Word documents.
 It cannot be added to Quizzes or Surveys.
 Learn how to add audio to your content here.